UtopiOne/RealTimeX/README.md

 # RealTimeX

-Another iteration of Realtime Chat using Skeleton UI.
+Another iteration of Realtime Chat using Skeleton UI and Supabase as a backend.

 ## create-svelte